wesleycamargo/azure-docs.pt-br/articles/application-insights/app-insights-export-data-model.md

 *
     A versão do navegador do cliente

-    *Padrão:* se null, é definido com base no processamento do agente do usuário.
+    *Padrão:* se for null, será definido com base no processamento do agente do usuário.
 Consulte no apêndice a análise do agente do usuário

     *Exemplos*<br/> Opera 12.17<br/>Mobile Safari 8.0<br/>Ovi Browser 5.5<br/>Chrome 37.0<br/>Firefox 21.0<br/>Internet Explorer 7.0